Partner Links

 HearingHealthFoundThe Hearing Health Foundation is a great resource for basic ear research.
 Hearing Health Foundation is the largest private funder of hearing research, with a mission to prevent and cure hearing loss through groundbreaking research.
 Since 1958 Hearing Health Foundation has given over $27.8 million to hearing and balance research, including work that led to cochlear implant technology.
-Hyperacusis Research is grateful for the partnership we have with Hearing Health Foundation and for the opportunity to support hyperacusis focused Emerging Research Grants.
+Hyperacusis Research is grateful for the partnership we have with Hearing Health Foundation as they have been a strong supporter of our work.

 WebThe Hearing Center of Excellence (HCE) was established by the Department of Defense to address the significant rise in auditory injury among military veterans.
 The Hearing Center of Excellence works to improve the health and quality of life of service members and veterans by reducing the tangible and intangible costs of hearing loss and auditory injury.
 Through enhanced diagnosis, assessment and hearing protection, HCE ’s five directorate groups work together to prevent injury, care for the hearing impaired, educate the armed forces about hearing loss and increase the operational effectiveness of the military.
 Hyperacusis Research was excited to was establish a connection with the HCE and help the Center to understand the significance of the impact of hyperacusis on veterans.